KlausLoeffelmann/NetControlDesigners/src/Resources/Custom TypeEditor Template.md

 # Type Editors with the modern WinForms Designer

-The way type editors in the modern WinForms Designer changed considerably.
-Since the modern WinForms Designer runs out of the Visual Studio process for showing most of the design-time experience, type editors for complex types need to be migrated.
+The way type editors in the modern WinForms Designer are authored changed considerably with the modern Windows Forms (WinForms) Designer.
+Since the modern WinForms Designer runs out of the Visual Studio process for showing most of the design-time experience, type editors for complex types need to be migrated so that they can cooperate with the new realities of the modern WinForms Designer.
 This template package for C# and Visual Basic .NET type editors helps with that process.

+## 10.000 feet view of this template solution

+Disclaimer: Don't get confused with the terminology around templates.
+When we are talking about templates, we mean Visual Studio Templates.
+Those are the templates that you see, when you create a new project or solution inside of Visual Studio, or at the dotnet CLI.
+A template solution is therefore a collection of VS related projects to build such a template.
+A solution template (same words, different order), on the other hand, is a certain type of .NET template.
+There are item templates, project template and solution templates.
+A project template results in a new project.
+A solution template results in a new collection of projects, and an item template is usually used to add a project file of a certain type (a new Form, a new class, a new UserControl) to an existing project.

+This template solution contains the following parts:

+* Two Visual Studio solutions in both C# and VB which serve as the blue prints for the solution templates, if you will.
+These are real WinForms control designer solutions, along with a WinForms test app, whose purpose is to develop the control designer's components and to test the design time experience.
+* A raw skeleton of the solution templates, again both for C# and Visual Basic.
+* A batch file, which copies the relevant parts of the blue print solutions to the templates folder and then runs a couple of dotnet CLI commands to pack the solution template into a deployable NuGet package.
+This batch file also installs that NuGet package, so that the generated templates become immediately available in Visual Studio as well as for the usage with the dotnet CLI.

 ## Building the Solution Template Package

 A type editor for the modern out-of-process WinForms Designer is built from several projects.
 The section *Introduction to the Template Solution* gives all the necessary background information in detail.
-What’s important for building the templates: There are 2 Visual Studio Solutions in the repo which represent a working type editor, both in C\# and in Visual Basic.
-This solution is in the path .\\winforms-designer-extensibility\\Templates\\TypeEditor\\src\\TemplateSolutions*.
+What’s important for building the templates: There are 2 Visual Studio solutions in the repo which represent a working type editor, both in C\# and in Visual Basic.
+These solutions are located in the path .\\winforms-designer-extensibility\\Templates\\TypeEditor\\src\\TemplateSolutions*.

 ![Text Description automatically generated](media/28277ed906d3dcd6bc91f902b31e2850.png) (templateSolutionItems.png)

 These solutions provide:

 * A WinForms .NET 6 custom control project named *CustomControlLibrary* which holds the actual custom control.
 The custom control’s only purpose is to render the content of a composite type named *CustomPropertyStore*, which is just the composition of a bunch of properties of different types.

 ![Graphical user interface, application, Word Description automatically generated](media/d2b653b9baa51298dea3cf835a8ae629.png)